-Alongside the appearance package offered on the regular 944, Porsche introduced the “Super” 944.
+Recently I took at look at the underrated 944S2.
+Well, the even more underrated example in the 944 lineup must be the short-lived 1987-8 944S.
+Porsche introduction of the “Super” 944 was perhaps obscured by other developments in the lineup, including the Turbo, Silver Anniversary model, and revisions to the base model in ’87.
 The new M44/40 double overhead cam motor upped power output substantially to nearly 190, but outside of the subtle “S” badge on the rear and the embossed “16 Ventlier” on the side trim, there were no signs of the performance gains under the hood.
 There was a substantial change, however, to the base price, which cut the middle ground between the ~$32,000 944 and ~$40,000 Turbo at around $37,000.
 I always felt like Porsche’s pricing versus power gains on these models seemed a little too convenient; you got the impression that they could do more with the model, but didn’t want to tread on the 911’s toes.
 Apparently, so did buyers at the time.
 The 944S failed to sell as well as the normal 944 or the Turbo, with about 8,800 imported over the short two year production cycle before it was replaced by the even more potent and better looking S2.
-Few appear today like this 15,000 mile Zermatt Silver Metallic one does:
+Few appear today at all, but a Guards Red example popped up on eBay this week:

 Get Our Daily Email With The Latest Finds!
 Your email will not be sold or spammed, we promise!

 We re-post public classified advertisements.
 As a practice we rehost images and ad copy to preserve the listing for future reference.
 If you would like additional attribution for your work, or wish to remove your listing from our site, we are happy to accommodate.
 Please email us: email@example.com